Signed in as:

 Jacqui was born on Country.
 And whilst living on Country & maintaining her strong ties to community Jacqui has obtained a teaching degree & worked with multiple community, educational & legal sectors for the last 30 years.

-Jacqui is also equally glad to be part of the Mental Health Aware Yoga teacher directory who offer Mental Health Aware yoga as a means to assist in the empowerment of healing & transformation through yoga supporting students to manage or overcome depression, anxiety, stress & trauma.
+Jacqui is also equally glad to be part of the Mental Health Aware Yoga teacher directory who offer Mental Health Aware yoga as a means to assist in the empowerment of healing & transformation through supporting participants to manage or overcome depression, anxiety, stress & trauma.

 Jacqui is humbled and honoured to be part of the Yamurrah Collective, compromising of nurses, social workers, psychologists, lawyers, teachers, trauma specialist and academics.
 As a collective Yamurrah bring together culturally and professionally diverse First Nations perspectives, expertise and experiences.